jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-06 01    Planning + Black Box Spec Part A (discontinued)/Goals/2009-06 01 Planning + Black Box Spec Part A, Eventual Plan, Goal Description.md

 -----------

 - Do not update project plan templates.
 Make dues with the way they are now.
-- When processing the idea box, the first 29 ½ pages are old ideas.
+- When processing the idea box, the first 29 ½ pages are older ideas.
 Do not look at them.

 Approach